vindimy/altcointip/README.md

 * __sqlalchemy__ (http://www.sqlalchemy.org/)
 * __yaml__ (http://pyyaml.org/wiki/PyYAML)

-You can install _jinja2_, _praw_, _sqlalchemy_, and _yaml_ using _pip_ (Python Package Index tool) or a package manager in your OS.
-For _pifkoin_, you'll need to copy or symlink its "python" subdirectory to "src/ctb/pifkoin".
+You can install `jinja2`, `praw`, `sqlalchemy`, and `yaml` using `pip` (Python Package Index tool) or a package manager in your OS.
+For `pifkoin`, you'll need to copy or symlink its "python" subdirectory to `src/ctb/pifkoin`.

 ### Database

-Create a new MySQL database instance and run included SQL file _[altcointip.sql](altcointip.sql)_ to create necessary tables.
+Create a new MySQL database instance and run included SQL file [altcointip.sql](altcointip.sql) to create necessary tables.
 Create a MySQL user and grant it all privileges on the database.
-If you don't like to deal with command-line MySQL, use _phpMyAdmin_.
+If you don't like to deal with command-line MySQL, use `phpMyAdmin`.

 ### Coin Daemons

 Download one or more coin daemon executable.
-Create a configuration file for it in appropriate directory (such as `~/.litecoin/litecoin.conf` for Litecoin), specifying `rpcuser`, `rpcpassword`, `rpcport`, and `server=1`, then start the daemon.
-It will take some time for the daemon to download the blockchain, after which you should verify that it's accepting commands (such as `getinfo`).
+Create a configuration file for it in appropriate directory (such as `~/.mycoin/mycoin.conf` for Litecoin), specifying `rpcuser`, `rpcpassword`, `rpcport`, and `server=1`, then start the daemon.
+It will take some time for the daemon to download the blockchain, after which you should verify that it's accepting commands (such as `mycoind getinfo` and `mycoind listaccounts`).

 ### Reddit Account